-I went to a small Catholic school where they taught with intimidation and harness.
+I went to a small Catholic school where they taught with intimidation and hardness.
 While I did have a couple of wonderful teachers who made it tolerable, they were few and far between.
 School was not my favorite place to be.
 I was taught to fear the wrath of God more than love, forgiveness, compassion, and kindness.
 High school was a little better, but I viewed school as just a means of eventually getting a job and making a living.

 When I became a dental hygienist I thought that I had made it—I had a job, and life was good.
 Then I began wondering if I was going to be able to do this for the rest of my life, so I started taking night courses as I worked during the day.
 In 1990 I began working for Dr. Pam Westrom in Boston who took me under her wing and taught me how to be a great hygienist by bringing out my strengths and helping me develop in areas I needed to work on.
 She supported me and gave me confidence when I didn’t believe in myself.
 She saw things in me I did not.